Thursday, October 16, 2014

-The Byhalia Police Department responded to 34 calls last week.
+The Byhalia Police Department responded to 35 calls during the past week.

-Byhalia police also made four arrests last week, according to Chief Looney.
+Byhalia police officers also made four arrests during the past week.

 News: (662) 252-4261 or firstname.lastname@example.org